-Upon the effectiveness of the registration statement of which this prospectus forms a part, our board of directors will have three standing committees: an audit committee, a compensation committee and a nominating and corporate governance committee.
+Our board of directors has three standing committees: an audit committee, a compensation committee and a nominating and corporate governance committee.
 Subject to phase-in rules and a limited exception, the rules of Nasdaq and Rule 10A-3 of the Exchange Act require that the audit committee of a listed company be comprised solely of independent directors.
 Subject to phase-in rules and a limited exception, the rules of Nasdaq require that the compensation and nominating and corporate governance committees of a listed company be comprised solely of independent directors.
 Each committee will operate under a charter that will be approved by our board and will have the composition and responsibilities described below.
 The charter of each committee will be available on our website following the closing of this offering.